mwc360/mwc360.github.io/_posts/2022-01-16-Synapse-Optimization-Series-Table-Distributions.md

 </td></tr> </table>

 Notice how ProductId 2 in both tables is now located in distribution 2.
 The optimizer will recognize that both tables are distributed on the same column which is present in the SELECT statement join condition (ol.ProductId = p.ProductId).
-This will result in a 100% local distribution level join taking place.
+This will result in a 100% local distribution level join taking place and will be incredibly fast.